hykilpikonna/AquaDX/README.md

 v0.0.9: **[This will do database update]**

-[api] Fix rating fail to calculate due to lack of music level info
+[API] Fix rating fail to calculate due to lack of music level info

-[api] Move diva music list to database
+[API] Move diva music list to database

 [DIVA] Fix continue not work